Ocean-E2E: Hybrid Physics-Based and Data-Driven Global Forecasting of Extreme Marine Heatwaves with End-to-End Neural Assimilation: Reproducibility and Implementation Details

-\textbf{Time Integration}.
-In this study, we employ the forward Euler method to approximate the time integration of the system, as described by the following discrete updates:
+We employ the forward Euler method to approximate the time integration of the system.
+The global $1/2^\circ$ simulation uses a 24-hour step and integrates each four-day forecast block with four explicit Euler updates:

-For global low-resolution simulations at $1/2^\circ$ grid spacing, we set the time step $\Delta t = 24$ hours and integrate over a total period of $t = 4$ days, resulting in 4 discrete steps.
-This coarser temporal discretization is sufficient given the relatively slower dynamics captured at this scale.

-In contrast, for regional high-resolution simulations at $1/12^\circ$ grid spacing, the rapid evolution of oceanic processes---such as mesoscale eddies and submesoscale fronts---necessitates a finer time step to maintain numerical stability and accuracy.
-Accordingly, we adopt $\Delta t = 1800$ seconds ($0.5$ hours) and integrate over the same total period of $t = 4$ days, amounting to 192 small steps.
-However, to balance computational efficiency with fidelity, the neural network corrections $\mathbf{u}_{\theta}$ and $\dot{\rm S}_{\theta}$ are applied only every 48 small steps (corresponding to one day).
-This hybrid approach is formalized as follows: for each daily interval indexed by $k = 0, 1, 2, 3$ (spanning the 4-day period), we perform 48 sub-steps indexed by $j = 0, \dots, 47$, with the full updates applied at the end of each daily block.
-For $j=0$ to $47$:
+For the regional $1/12^\circ$ western Atlantic simulation, mesoscale eddies and submesoscale fronts evolve more rapidly, so we use $\Delta t=1800$ seconds and perform 192 sub-steps over the same four-day interval.
+To balance computational efficiency with fidelity, the neural corrections $\mathbf{u}_{\theta}$ and $\dot{\rm S}_{\theta}$ are applied every 48 small steps, corresponding to one day.
+For each daily block $k$, the geostrophic transport is first advanced for $j=0,\ldots,47$:

-Then, at the end of the daily block:
+At the end of the daily block, the neural corrections are applied once:

-This design ensures that the computationally intensive neural network evaluations are invoked daily, while the advection term is resolved at high temporal frequency to capture fast-changing dynamics.
-Furthermore, as stated in the main text, our lightweight dynamical kernel imposes no substantial computational overhead on the simulations.
-As demonstrated in Table~\ref{compare}, in regional high-resolution simulations, incorporating the dynamical core results in only a 14\% increase in inference time for the Ocean-E2E model.